colin-guyon/py-audio-player-base/README.md

 # py-audio-player-base

-A Python library aiming at easily creating an audio player for your needs.
+This Python library allows to bootstrap an audio player in no time.

-Basically you can quickly create a performant player using `FFmpeg` under the hood (thanks to `PyAv`), with hooks and methods allowing you to do things like:
+Basically you can quickly create an efficient player using `FFmpeg` under the hood (thanks to `PyAv`), with hooks and methods allowing you to do things like:

 - Playing local audio files and web streams (web radios ...) (all things supported by `FFmpeg`)